 Kaylee Byers (University of British Columbia; Twitter: @kaylee_byers)

 Kaylee Byers (she/her) is a wildlife health biologist and science communication nerd.
-She is the Deputy Director of British Columbia’s Canadian Wildlife Health Cooperative, and a recently defended PhD Candidate at the University of British Columbia where she studied urban rats and their impacts on human health.
-In her free time she: organizes Nerd Nite Vancouver, a monthly science seminar series; produces, edits, and hosts the Nerdin’ About podcast; and runs science communication training via the organization SciCATs.
-She’s also an avid open water swimmer, knitter, and lover of puns.
+She is the Deputy Director of British Columbia’s Canadian Wildlife Health Cooperative, and a Postdoctoral Fellow in the School of Population and Public Health at the University of British Columbia.
+In her free time she hosts and produces the podcast Nerdin' About, where she asks scientists and artists about their work and what they've been nerding about.
+She’s also an avid open-water swimmer, knitter, and lover of puns.